-CGES, the McCourt School of Public Policy (MSPP) and the Hertie School of Governance in Berlin offer a three-year dual degree program leading to a Master of Arts in German and European Studies (MAGES) and Master of Public Policy (MPP).
-Students will have the option of spending either their second year, or the spring term of their second year, at the Hertie School of Governance in Berlin.
+CGES, the McCourt School of Public Policy (MSPP) and the Hertie School in Berlin offer a three-year dual degree program leading to a Master of Arts in German and European Studies (MAGES) and Master of Public Policy (MPP).
+Students will have the option of spending their entire second year, the spring term of their second year, or no time at the Hertie School in Berlin.

 - Achieve a 3.0 GPA on a 4.0 scale

-- Write a thesis in the MPP Thesis Workshop, subject to the conditions listed below
+- Write a thesis in the MPP Thesis Workshop, subject to additional conditions

 - Pass the MAGES oral exam in the fall of their third year